-It was already noted in the introduction to this section that the group did not really gain an understanding of the new geometric paradigm involved with transformations.
+It was already noted in the introduction to this chapter that the group did not really gain an understanding of the new geometric paradigm involved with transformations, which historically developed well after Euclid.
 The task given to them assumed too much prior understanding of what transformations are.
 The curriculum should be revised to introduce transformations gradually, with simple examples and more explanation.
 In particular, the topic of transformations should be tied to the exploration of dependency in dynamic geometry.
 Transformations represent a different notion of dependency or a set of new mechanisms and tools for implementing dependencies.
 Most of Euclid's examples of dependency used circles (or their equivalent in the GeoGebra compass tool).
 In addition, there are simple dependencies constructed by placing a point on a line or at the intersection of two lines.
-Transformations open up a completely new world of dependencies, which are more complicated to understand.
+Transformations open up a completely new world of dependencies, which are more complicated to understand, at least as implemented in GeoGebra.